microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/readme.md

 using [abstraction and dependency injection to author a unit test](authoring_example.md), or how to do [test-driven development](tdd_example.md).

 Note that some of these techniques are more specific to strongly typed, object-oriented languages.
-Functional languages and scripting languages have similar techniques that may look different but these terms are commonly used in all unit testing examples.
+Functional languages and scripting languages have similar techniques that may look different, but these terms are commonly used in all unit testing examples.

 #### Abstraction

-Abstraction is when we take an exact implementation detail and we generalize it into a concept instead.
-This technique can be used in creating testable design and is used often especially in object oriented languages.
+Abstraction is when we take an exact implementation detail, and we generalize it into a concept instead.
+This technique can be used in creating testable design and is used often especially in object-oriented languages.
 For unit tests, abstraction is commonly used to break a hard dependency and replace it with an abstraction.
 That abstraction then allows for greater flexibility in the code and allows for the a [mock or simulator](mocking.md) to be used in its place.